Describe How A Wave Is Different Than A Pulse

 Key Differences Between a Wave and a Pulse

-To grasp the distinction between a wave and a pulse, Make sure you examine their defining features.
-In real terms, it matters.
-On the flip side, a pulse is a single, brief disturbance that moves through a medium.
-To give you an idea, if you flick the end of a rope, you create a single crest or trough that travels along the rope.
-Consider this: this pulse has a defined start and end, and once it passes a point, no further disturbance occurs.
+To grasp the distinction between a wave and a pulse, Examine their defining features — this one isn't optional.
+A pulse is a single, brief disturbance that moves through a medium.
+Day to day, for example, if you flick the end of a rope, you create a single crest or trough that travels along the rope.
+Plus, this pulse has a defined start and end, and once it passes a point, no further disturbance occurs.
 In practice, in contrast, a wave consists of multiple pulses or oscillations that repeat over time.
 A wave is not a single event but a continuous phenomenon.
-Take this case: when you shake one end of a rope repeatedly, you generate a wave that consists of an ongoing series of crests and troughs.
+Take this case: when you shake one end of a rope repeatedly, you generate a wave that consists of an ongoing series of crests and troughs But it adds up..

 The primary difference lies in their duration and repetition.
-On top of that, a pulse is transient, meaning it exists for a short period before dissipating.
-On the flip side, a wave, however, is sustained, continuing to propagate as long as the energy source maintains the oscillation.
+In practice, a pulse is transient, meaning it exists for a short period before dissipating.
+A wave, however, is sustained, continuing to propagate as long as the energy source maintains the oscillation.
 Another key difference is their energy transfer mechanism.
 A pulse transfers energy in a single burst, while a wave transfers energy continuously through its oscillations.
-Which means this distinction affects how they interact with boundaries or other media.
-Here's one way to look at it: a pulse may reflect or refract when it encounters a change in medium, but a wave can exhibit more complex behaviors, such as interference or diffraction Took long enough..
+Because of that, this distinction affects how they interact with boundaries or other media.
+To give you an idea, a pulse may reflect or refract when it encounters a change in medium, but a wave can exhibit more complex behaviors, such as interference or diffraction No workaround needed..

 Characteristics of a Pulse

 It is also worth noting that a pulse does not require a continuous source of energy.
 Once generated, it can propagate through the medium without further input.
-This makes pulses efficient for short-term energy transfer.
+Still, this makes pulses efficient for short-term energy transfer.
 On the flip side, their transient nature limits their applicability in scenarios requiring sustained energy delivery.

 Characteristics of a Wave

-Continuing naturally from the point of interruption:
+Continuing smoothly from the point of interruption:

 Conclusion